Introduction to TCS (Tax Collected at Source)

 3. Aggregation of Spends

-The ₹7 lakh limit applies to aggregating spending by a buyer across multiple overseas bookings in one financial year.
-So if someone books packages worth ₹5 lakhs in January and ₹3 lakhs in July through two agents, the second booking crosses the threshold and faces 20% TCS.
+The ₹10 lakh limit applies to aggregating spending by a buyer across multiple overseas bookings in one financial year.
+So if someone books packages worth ₹7 lakhs in May and ₹4 lakhs in October through two agents, the second booking crosses the threshold and faces 20% TCS.